2sic/2sxc-docs/2sxc Docs Generator/basics/app/index.md

    { visibility: visible; }
 </style>

+> [!Important]
+> An App doesn't need all of the parts above.
+Apps can be really trivial.
+>
+> For example they may only contain 1 simple `Hello World` template and no data at all.
+And they may also contain 100'000 data items and complex list/details templates.

+## Apps are Installed per Site

+The EAV is multi-site capable and each Site in the platform corresponds to a **Zone** in the EAV.
+A Site corresponds to a _Portal_ in DNN or a _Site_ in Oqtane.
+Each Zone contains at least 1 default app called **Content** and additional Apps as configured.

+> [!NOTE]
+> The ZoneId is usually different than the DNN _PortalId_ or the Oqtane _SiteId_,
+> so [DNN has a PortalSetting to connect this](xref:Specs.Content.DnnIntegration) and Oqtane has a matching Setting.

 > [!TIP]
 > Apps are installed _per Site_.
 So if your platform has multiple Sites, then each site can have different apps, or the same app may be installed multiple times.